ejyap/SecretSkirmishDataAnalysis/README.md

 # Data Analysis of the Secret Skirmish

+Analysis was done in Python with Pandas and Matplotlib.
+The data can be found [here](SecretSkirmishKillFeed.csv).

 I recently discovered that the killfeed for the Secret Skirmish Solos event was broadcasted, so in this thread, I try to present this data in a meaningful way.
 The hardest part was definitely gathering the data.
 The killfeed VODs were not saved, so I had to go through Twitch Clips and Myth's stream to manually collect the data.
 In total, it took me 6 hours to collect everything.
 It wasn't fun, but someone had to do it.

 As a disclaimer, I'm not a stats or data science guy by any means, but I'm trying to get better at it.
 So, feel free to leave some criticism or suggestions on other data I could present.